hanggrian/IIT-CS553/assignments/hw2/report.md

 For some unknown reasons, bare-metal has the lowest score in the disk benchmark by less than half of the operations compared to the container.
-It is possible that Docker has implemented a mechanism to improve disk read speed in containers.
+It is possible that LXC/LXD has implemented a mechanism to improve disk read speed in containers.
 However, having tried multiple Linux distribution images, I still could not explain why VMs perform better than bare-metal.